mderazon/node-deeplink/README.md

 ### Query params

-When a request comes in, the following query params a re checked:
+When a request comes in, the following query params are checked:

 - `url`: **optional**.
 If available, will prefer this deeplink url over the one from the options.
 - `fallback`: **optional**.
 If available, will prefer this fallback address over the one from the options.